illumneo/capkey/devlog.md

 <img src="./docs/demo.svg">
 # Dev Logs

+## 2025-10-14
+I finished the front graphics enough for me to order the pcbs.
+Now I'm just cleaning up the commit history (I really should have committed stuff more often, but I've been rushing to get it done in time for HaD SuperCon).

+## 2025-10-13
+Next time I lay out the pcb, I should name the nets first, and then manually connect it.

+I Also made a script to generate the silkscreen images for the keyboard.
+Unfortunately kicad doesn't process text elements in svg, so I have to use inkscape to convert the svg text elements to paths.
+Then Kicad is able to read it correctly.

+## 2025-10-10
+Actually, I think I'll go in the other direction and make it bigger (maybe 42 to 50 mm), that way it can be actually useful for some people.
+That is also the typical width of a business card.
+And this time I can try and keep a document of how to use the tool and the steps along the way.
+(I think I'll still order some of the smaller ones but it would be cool to have the bigger ones too.)

+so new plan:
+- Make small changes to the existing design (mainly via diameter and silkscreen changes)
+- Make new larger design too, documenting it

+jlcpcb specifications:
+- via hole diameter: .3mm
+- via diameter (+.1/.15): .4mm or .45mm

+## 2025-10-08
+I want to try and get something finished and ready to be passed out for the Hackaday SuperCon.
+It should be minimal changes from my first rev so that it doesn't take too long, but at least:
+- add url and QR code for github
+- change via diameter to .3mm for jlcpcb
+- maybe shrink sides a bit?
+- update silkscreen to be thicker, & add more characters

 ## 2025-08-16
 I'm thinking that the gesture processing logic should be in it's own thread, and that way it can be